dtao/autodoc/example/README.md

     autodoc redundant.js

 Now open up **docs/index.html** in your browser and marvel at the sweet API docs that just got generated!

+There are some other examples in here too; but they are primarily for testing (as opposed to demonstrating).